-Our oxidation ponds are at a level that are close to capacity so we must decide on how to remove the sludge.
+Our wastewater treatment ponds are at a level that are close to capacity so we must decide on how to remove the sludge.
 The amount we need to remove is estimated to be 100,000m3.

-Due to limited disposal options for this type of product and transport costs involved, the most likely disposal options are transport to another landfill or processing site, on site solutions involving civil works in the existing ponds, disposal at the Landfill, some form of other land disposal or a combination of these.
+Due to limited disposal options for this type of product and transport costs involved, the most likely disposal options are transport to another out of district landfill or processing site, onsite solutions involving civil works in the existing ponds, disposal at the landfill, some form of other land disposal or a combination of these.